Multifunction Steering Wheel Retrofit

 Heated Steering Wheel: To use the wheel A heater, you must use slip ring '262 with contact switch and matching wheel/airbag.
 See heated wheel for details.

 Integrating a hands-free "bluetooth" phone system allows more complete utilization of your MF wheel while providing real practicality.
-An affordable approach uses the Parrot CK3000 bluetooth kit along with the Connects2 steering wheel adaptor.
+One approach uses the Parrot CK3000 bluetooth kit along with the Connects2 steering wheel adaptor.
+Another option is to install a factory Bluetooth TCU or ULF module.
 See procedure section below.

-Without a cruise adaptor module, swapping cruise components is your only option.
-But this works only for the 840Ci and its V8 engine.
+Without an electronic adaptor, swapping cruise components is your only option.
+But this works only for V8 engines in the 840Ci.
 (All V12 models utilize circuitry integrated with the engine control unit.)
 Incidentally, 6-cylinder BMW's may also use this approach.

 Compatibility is achieved by swapping in E38/39 cruise components, specifically the cruise module (GRII) and its related actuator with cable.
 Re-pinning the connector is required.
 See diagram below: